jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: None != 'I received: None'

-* I copy the string_ from the terminal abd paste it in the `return statement`_ to match the expectation of the test
+* I copy the string_ from the terminal and paste it in the `return statement`_ to match the expectation of the test

   .. code-block:: python
     :emphasize-lines: 2